 The Friday night event, a class with tractors weighing between 3500 and 6000 pounds, included 77 drivers entering on tractors made by John Deere, Ford, Long, Case, Oliver and International Farmall and lasted until 3 am on Saturday morning.
 The class has two winning categories, Percentage and Heavy Load.
 In the end, the Percentage Winners all weighed 3500 pounds with first and second place pulling 228 percent of their weight (completing a pull of an 8,000 pound sled) with third place pulling 200 percent of their weight (3500 pound tractor pulling a 7,000 pound sled) with winners as follows: First Place Percentage Preston Northcutt on a John Deere B tractor; Second Place Percentage Tyler Cooper on a Case 430 tractor, and Third Place Percentage Jerry Ross on a John Deere 40 tractor.
-Heavy Load winners in the class all weighed in at 6000 pounds and was a very competitive event with 10 entries on 4 different tractors successfully pulling 10,000 pounds, then with 5 drivers on two tractors successfully pulling the sled the full distance at 11,000 pounds and then going on to hitch to the 12,000 pound sled where only one tractor/driver pulled the sled the full distance.
-First Place Heavy Load was won by Tyler Cooper on a Case 630 tractor; Second Place Heavy Load went to Preston Northcutt on a John Deere A tractor; Third Place Heavy Load went to C. B. Hester on a John Deere 2030 tractor.
+Heavy Load winners in the class all weighed in at 6000 pounds, then with 5 drivers on two tractors successfully pulling the sled the full distance at 11,000 pounds and then going on to hitch to the 12,000 pound sled where only one tractor/driver pulled the sled the full distance.
+First Place Heavy Load was won by Tyler Cooper on a Case 630 tractor; Second Place Heavy Load went to Preston Northcutt on a John Deere 2030 tractor.

 The Saturday night event, a class with tractors weighing between 6000 and 9000 pounds, included 65 drivers entering on tractors made by John Deere, Ford, Long, Case, Oliver, International Farmall, Duetz, Massey Ferguson and Cockshutt and lasted until 2:45 am on Sunday morning.
 This class also has two winning categories, a Percentage Weight category and a Heavy Load category.
 In the end, the Percentage Winners all weighed 6000 pounds with first place pulling 200 percent of it's weight (completing a pull of an 12000 pound sled) with second and third place pulling 183 percent of their weight (successfully pulling an 11,000 pound sled) with winners as follows: First Place Percentage Tyler Cooper Case 630 tractor; Second Place Percentage Daulton Fryman John Deere A tractor, and Third Place Percentage Tanner Hord on an International Farmall 400 tractor.
-Heavy Load winners in the class all weighed in at 9000 pounds with first and second place succeeding in pulling a 14,000 pound sled the full distance with third place pulling a 13,000 pound the full distance (third place went to the entry pulling the 13,000 pound sled, the winners distance that was short of a full pull).
+Heavy Load winners in the class all weighed in at 9000 pounds with first and second place succeeding in pulling a 14,000 pound sled the full distance with third place pulling a 13,000 pound the full distance (third place went to the entry pulling the 13,000 pound sled the longest distance that was short of a full pull).
 After hitching the two leaders to a 15,000 pound sled, the winners were determined as follows: First Place Heavy Load was won by Roger Neal on a Duetz 8006 tractor; Second Place Heavy Load went to Bob Lykins on a Case 870 tractor; and Third Place Heavy Load went to Kirk Alexander on a John Deere 720 tractor.